Another 24 Hours in Vientiane

 Breakfast and Human Sacrifices….

 Try starting your day at Kung’s Café.
-Set at the end of a tiny cul-de–sac with higgledy-piggledy houses, this café has a uniquely Lao charm about it.
-Originally started 40 years ago, Kung and her daughter serve various dishes, but their speciality is their mango sticky rice pancakes, washed down with sweet, strong Lao coffee.
+Set at the end of a tiny cul-de–sac with higgledy-piggledy houses, Kung’s Café has a uniquely Lao charm about it.
+Originally started 40 years ago, Kung and her daughter serve various dishes, but their speciality is their mango sticky rice pancakes.
+This should be accompanied by sweet, strong Lao coffee.
 It will set you up perfectly for the day ahead.

 Around Si Muang are many art galleries, i-Cat Gallery is particularly worth checking out, and then stroll over to The Little House where, as well as delicious coffee in a calm environment, you can also check out the natural Indigo dyed Lao cotton and various handicrafts, before heading over to the COPE Visitor Centre.